 Allow 3.5 – 5 hours to hike the 12.8 km return trail with its 300 m of elevation gain and loss.

 Near Brandon Manitoba is Spruce Woods Provincial Park, the home of Manitoba’s only sand dunes – located where the Boreal forest meets the Assiniboine River.

 Allow three to four hours to explore all the trails that make up the Spirit Sands – Devil’s Punch Bowl combination.
 While the hiking is easy on the Spirit Sands trail, it can get very hot by noon on a summer day.
 All the hiking trails could be covered in as little as 90 minutes but at a meandering pace it could easily take three hours.

 This is a great place to take kids.
 If you were driving the Trans-Canada Highway it would be a fine stop.

-Top of the Giant, Sleeping Giant Provincial Park – one of the hikes in Canada with an airy view
+Top of the Giant hike, Sleeping Giant Provincial Park

-If you want to enjoy superb views of Lake Superior do the 24 kilometre return hike to the Top of the Giant.
-Even though it’s a long hike, there is only 290 metres of elevation gain.
-The first 8 kilometres are completely flat so you can knock them off in a couple of hours.
+If you want to enjoy superb views of Lake Superior do the 24 km return hike to the Top of the Giant.
+Even though it’s a long hike, there is only 290 m of elevation gain.
+The first 8 km are completely flat so you can knock them off in a couple of hours.